This page includes affiliate links.

 For example, 24mm is a useful wide angle lens on a full-frame camera.
 Panasonic’s smaller MFT sensor is usually quoted as having a crop factor of 2 when you’re shooting stills.
 That means you’d need a 12mm lens on your Panasonic camera to get the same effect as that 24mm lens.

-But it’s different with video.
-The aspect ratio (shape) of the full Panasonic sensor is 4:3 .
-But HD video is widescreen, with an aspect ratio of 16:9.
+But with most Panasonic cameras (except the GH5s, which has a bigger ‘multi-aspect’ sensor), video is different.
+The aspect ratio (shape) of the full Panasonic sensor is 4:3.
+HD video is widescreen, with an aspect ratio of 16:9.
 Because this doesn’t use the whole sensor, the crop factor increases to 2.2.
 So your 12mm lens is now about a 26mm equivalent.
 That’s still a useful wide angle, but not quite as wide.

 - The GH5 uses the whole sensor.
 So its crop factor is 2.2, the same as when recording HD.